Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Code2Logic: Synthesizing Multimodal Verifiable Game Data

 \subsection{Data engine construction for data samples generation}

 The third step is data engine construction for samples generation.
-The data engine is a program that, when executed, automatically generates large-scale QA instances according to predefined templates.
-It is important to note that we do not use LLMs to directly generate the samples; instead, LLMs are used only to assist in constructing the data engine's code based on the game code obtained in the first step.
+The data engine is a program that, when executed, automatically generates task instances in batch according to task templates.
+LLMs are used to assist in constructing the data engine's code based on the game code obtained in the first step.
 The prompt for guiding LLMs to construct the data engine code is shown in Figure \ref{fig:figure2} (step 3).
 The pseudocode for the data engine is shown in Figure \ref{fig:figure2} (step 3).
-Taking Sokoban's state prediction questions as an example, the data engine program is constructed from three core modules: \begin{itemize}[leftmargin=*] \item \textbf{Game Environment Initialization:} This module randomly generates Sokoban maps with specified dimensions, positioning players, boxes, goals and walls by directly reusing the initialization functions from the step 1 game code.
+Taking Sokoban's state prediction task as an example, the data engine program is constructed from four core modules: \begin{itemize}[leftmargin=*] \item \textbf{Game environment initialization:} This module randomly generates Sokoban environment by directly reusing the initialization functions from the Step 1's game code.
+Sokoban environment includes the position of player, boxes, goals and walls.

+\item \textbf{Proposing task instance:} This module proposes a state prediction task instance by generating a multi-step random movement sequence.

-\item \textbf{Action Sequence Execution:} This module handles game dynamics by: First, generating a multi-step random movement sequence.
-Second, simulating each action by reusing the movement logic from step 1's game code, which handles all aspects of movement including collisions and box pushing.
-Third, Recording the complete state transition trajectory.
+\item \textbf{Solving task instance:} This module generates a solution using a corresponding algorithm.
+For state prediction task, the algorithm simulates each action by reusing the movement logic from game code of Step 1, which handles all situations of movement including collisions and box pushing.

-\item \textbf{QA Data Construction:} This module fill out the QA templates for formatting the final output.
-First, it generates 8 options (1 correct and 7 distractors) to fill in the question template.
-Second, it uses the state transition trajectory to fill in the answer and analysis templates. \end{itemize}
+\item \textbf{QA data construction:} This module fills the task templates.
+The movement sequence will be filled into the question template to become a question instance.
+The state transition trajectory will be filled into the answer template to become an answer instance.